SS Francis Hinton

-The SS Francis Hinton was a wooden-hulled steam barge that sank in a gale off the coast of Manitowoc, Wisconsin, on Lake Michigan in 1909 while heavily laden with a cargo of lumber.
+SS Francis Hinton was a wooden-hulled steam barge that sank in a gale off the coast of Manitowoc, Wisconsin, on Lake Michigan in 1909 while heavily laden with a cargo of lumber.
 On December 16, 1996, the wreck of the Francis Hinton was listed on the National Register of Historic Places.

 History

-The Francis Hinton (Official number 120754) was built in 1889 by Danish immigrants Jasper Hanson and Hans Scove (collectively known as Hanson & Scove) in Manitowoc for Horatio Truman and George Cooper of Manitowoc.
+Francis Hinton (Official number 120754) was built in 1889 by Danish immigrants Jasper Hanson and Hans Scove (collectively known as Hanson & Scove) in Manitowoc for Horatio Truman and George Cooper of Manitowoc.
 Her wooden hull was 152.16 ft long, her beam was 30.75 ft wide, and her hull was 10.66 ft wide.
 She had a gross register tonnage of 417.34 tons, and a net register tonnage of 331.07 tons.
 She was powered by a 385 hp Steeple compound engine that was built by the Manistee Iron Works of Manistee, Michigan, and a single boiler.
 Her listed capacity was 550.000 board feet.
 She had an Inland Lloyd's rating of A1, and was valued at $35.000 in 1890.

 In 1891 the Francis Hinton was sold to the Wisconsin Dredge & Dock Company of Manitowoc.
 In 1897 the Francis Hinton was sold to James A. Calbick of Chicago, Illinois.
 In 1899 the Francis Hinton was sold to Ausin A. Canavan of Chicago.
 In 1902 she was sold to Marine Navigation Company of Marine City, Michigan.
 On April 18, 1904, the Francis Hinton had her tonnage changed to 397 gross register tons, and 273 net register tons.
 On August 25, 1905, the Francis Hinton had a collision with the steamer Binghamton near Peche Island in the Detroit River.